-- (c) When kept in cable splicing trailers, insulating gloves and associated leather protector and fabric liner gloves shall be kept in the glove bag, tightly zippered and stored to avoid contact with edged tools and pressure from heavy objects. - (d) When the insulating gloves and associated leather protector and fabric liner gloves are being carried for use intermittently they shall be kept tightly zippered in the glove bag, attached to the body belt. - (e) If they are stored in lockers, desks, or offices, insulating gloves shall be kept in the chipboard container in which they are supplied by the manufacturer, or in which they are returned from the routine electrical test.
-This container affords reasonable protection against ozone deterioration because of restricted air circulation and the fact that a reaction between ozone and cellulose decomposes the former into a less active oxygen.
+(3) When kept in cable splicing trailers, insulating gloves and associated leather protector and fabric liner gloves shall be kept in the glove bag, tightly zippered and stored to avoid contact with edged tools and pressure from heavy objects.

+- (4) When the insulating gloves and associated leather protector and fabric liner gloves are being carried for use intermittently they shall be kept tightly zippered in the glove bag, attached to the body belt. - (5) If they are stored in lockers, desks, or offices, insulating gloves shall be kept in the chipboard container in which they are supplied by the manufacturer, or in which they are returned from the routine electrical test.
+This container affords reasonable protection against ozone deterioration because of restricted air circulation and the fact that a reaction between ozone and cellulose decomposes the former into a less active oxygen. - (6) When kept in central offices, the insulating gloves and fabric liners shall be kept in the glove bag tightly zipped and hung on a frame in a convenient, obvious, and easily accessible location.
+Keep away from sources of extreme heat, ozone generation, and physical abuse.